paulocoutinhox/cpp-thread-safe-container/README.md

 The sample **01-simple** is the related problem.

-The others samples are possible solutions that is working.
+The others samples are possible solutions.

 ```
 > Running all samples...